 IMPORTANCE OF INVENTORY REPLENISHMENT

-Efficient inventory replenishment is a critical process that has a direct impact on a brand’s ability to meet customer demand, fulfil orders, and turn a profit.
+An efficient inventory replenishment process helps companies quickly fulfill every order, meet customer demand, and increase profitability while lowering costs.
 Here are three reasons why retailers need to replenish their inventory.

 Backorders and stockouts can cause frustration to your customers.
 The easiest method to minimize common stockout difficulties is to keep safety stock, backup inventory, or emergency inventory on hand at all times.
 It is also a good idea in case a supply chain issue arises unexpectedly.